thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 The structure fields are defined as follows:

 - TokenRequest's "token_type" is a 2-octet integer.
-TokenRequest MUST be prefixed with a uint16 "token_type" indicating the token type.
+TokenRequest MUST always start with a uint16 "token_type" indicating the token type.
 The rest of the structure follows based on that type, within the inner opaque token_request attribute.
 The above definition corresponds to TokenRequest from {{RFC9578}}.